zakiyousufi/Rental-API/README.md

 > Describe 1 - 3 features you will add to the project.

-- > User profile page: User will able to add just a room
+- > User profile page: Yser will able to create a profile page
-- > Add_house : user will be able to add a house for rent
+- > Add room : User will able to add a room for rent
-- > Delete_house : user will be able to delete a house